Ronasian/text_editor-RS/README.md

 # Challenge #19: Text Editor

 ## Description
-This application is an editor that runs in the browser and also functions offline.
+This application is a text editor that runs in the browser and also functions offline.
+This will ensure that in the case where a browser does not support this application, that it can still be accessed and ran.
+It will be deployed on Heroku.

 ## User Story
 ```md